pingcap/docs-cn/v2.1/tools/dm-task-config-argument-description.md

     target-table: "t"
 ```

-Description: Synchronizes the upstream table data that matches `schema-pattern`/`table-pattern` to the downstream `target-schema`/`target-table`.
+Description: Replicates the upstream table data that matches `schema-pattern`/`table-pattern` to the downstream `target-schema`/`target-table`.
 You can set the routing rule at the schema/table level.

 Taking the above code block as an example:

-- Schema level: Synchronizes all the upstream tables that match the `test_*` schema to the downstream `test` schema.
+- Schema level: Replicates all the upstream tables that match the `test_*` schema to the downstream `test` schema.

     For example, `schema: test_1 - tables [a, b, c]`  =>  `schema:test -  tables [a, b, c]`

-- Table level: Synchronizes the `t_*` matched upstream tables with `test_*` matched schema to the downstream `schema:test table:t` table.
+- Table level: Replicates the `t_*` matched upstream tables with `test_*` matched schema to the downstream `schema:test table:t` table.

 > **Notes:**
 >